 1. Sour Beers Gain a Mass Following

-In the last few years, sour brews have become a steady niche product, but, just recently, sales of these unique, tart, fruit-influenced beers have exploded into the mainstream with seriously impressive sales.
-As of now, they have earned their place on the everyday menus of many bars and taprooms.
+In the last few years, sour brews have become a steady niche product, but these unique, tart, fruit-influenced beers have recently exploded into the mainstream with seriously impressive sales.
+As of now, they have earned their place on the daily menus of many bars and taprooms.

-Brewers say that sours are actually outperforming other beers as far as growth, but that is only on a percentage basis rather than in total volume.
+Brewers say that sours are outperforming other beers regarding growth, but that is only on a percentage basis rather than in total volume.

-Part of the reason for the increase in popularity is the fact that the selection of sours is becoming more diverse as time goes on.
-Some styles are also low in calories and alcohol content while still packing a powerful flavor.
+Part of the increase in popularity is that the selection of sours is becoming more diverse as time goes on.
+Some styles are also low in calories and alcohol while compressing a robust flavor.

 2. Lagers Get Respect in the Craft World

-Lagers had a bad reputation for so long as not being considered “real” craft beers, even though they were still a popular choice among macro-brewery beer connoisseurs.
-And, while IPAs still reign supreme in the craft corner of the market, their near-monopoly has been dwindling down, since those new to craft brews want to enjoy a semi-familiar taste.
+Lagers had a bad reputation for so long for not being considered “real” craft beers, even though they were still popular among micro-brewery beer connoisseurs.
+And while IPAs still reign supreme in the craft corner of the market, their near-monopoly has been dwindling since those new to craft brews want to enjoy a semi-familiar taste.
 After all, double dry-hopped IPAs are not for everyone’s taste buds.

-Some micro-brewers are especially-talented at conceiving lagers that are popular and have garnered large followings.
-As such, lagers have gained favor and fanfare and continue to climb in sales and gain admiration.
+Some micro-brewers are incredibly talented at conceiving popular lagers and have garnered large followings.
+As such, lagers have gained favor and fanfare and continue to increase sales and acquire admiration.

 3. Beers Containing CBD Take Stage

-Since the dawn of legal marijuana is upon us, and CBD oil is super popular, it only makes sense that CBD beer would soon follow.
+Since the dawn of legal marijuana is upon us, and CBD oil is super popular, it only makes sense that CBD beer will soon follow.

-CBD comes from the part if the cannabis plant that is non-psychotropic, which means it can’t get you high, but it certainly can help you relieve anxiety and allow you to fully relax.
+CBD comes from the part of the cannabis plant that is non-psychotropic, which means it can’t get you high, but it certainly can help you relieve anxiety and fully relax.

-Many craft breweries are planning to launch CBD beers in a limited run and will continue the lines if they prove popular.
-That is, if the legalities don’t get in the way.
-After all, some CBD-infused beers were permitted before the 2018 legislation, then the DEA revoked its approval.
+Many craft breweries plan to launch CBD beers in a limited run and will continue the lines if they prove popular.
+That is if the legalities don’t get in the way.
+After all, some CBD-infused beers were permitted before the 2018 legislation; the DEA revoked its approval.

 4. Rosé Beers Stay in Demand

-It may have seemed like the “in” thing to make fun of last year, since every one was drinking it, but rosé beer is going to become an even bigger trend in 2020, and will become widely accepted.
+It may have seemed like the “in” thing to make fun of last year since everyone was drinking it, but rosé beer will become an even more significant trend in 2023 and will become widely accepted.

-The beer, inspired by the sweet, pink wine, is about to become a stalwart in the craft brewery community.
-It will give some variety to those that only enjoy hefes and some varieties will actually convince you that you downing a glass of pure vino.
+Inspired by the sweet, pink wine, the beer is about to become a stalwart in the craft brewery community.

 This is not just about turning macho beer pink.
-These wine-beer combos are fermented with grapes from the top vineyards in California.
-In other words, breweries are experimenting with notes of wine within a true beer.
+Instead, these wine-beer combos are fermented with grapes from the top vineyards in California.
+In other words, breweries are experimenting with notes of wine within an actual beer.

 5. Craft Beer Competes with Macro-breweries

-However, analysts believe the niche potentially could expand its market share in the near future.
+However, analysts believe the niche could potentially expand its market share shortly.

 They base this guess on the assumption that younger customers are the driving force behind craft beer’s popularity in the first place.
-As this generation takes over the market, they are likely to stick with their preferences and buying habits.
-Meanwhile, older generations, which relied more on macro-brewed beer, are buying less beer in bulk as they age.
+As this generation takes over the market, they will likely stick with their preferences and buying habits.
+Meanwhile, older generations, which rely more on macro-brewed beer, buy less in bulk as they age.

 Younger people don’t look at craft beer as anything special.
 To them, it simply is beer.
-And, while larger breweries and their mass-marketed beers have stories and interesting heritages, they are a part of the Millennials’ parents’ traditions, and most younger adults want to carve their own paths.
+And while larger breweries and their mass-marketed beers have stories and fascinating heritages, they are a part of the Millennials’ parents’ traditions, and most younger adults want to carve their paths.

 6. More Beers are Made with Fresh Hops

-Did you know that hop acreage in the United States increased by nearly 80 percent, and hop production increased by seventy-seven percent, between 2012 and 2018?
-These statistics indicate greater access to hops directly for breweries, so brewers can knock out a greater number of fresh hop beers, if they work hard and fast enough.
+Did you know that hop acreage in the United States increased by nearly 80 percent, and hop production increased by seventy-seven percent between 2012 and 2018?
+These statistics indicate greater access to hops directly for breweries, so brewers can knock out many fresh hop beers if they work hard and fast enough.

-If you ever drank a fresh hop brew, you’d know how great they taste and you’d definitely crave more.
-Local breweries have released their own editions in cans, and customers can’t stop raving about them.
-Any brewery lucky enough to be in the proximity of a hop farm is sure to jump on the bandwagon.
+If you ever drank a fresh hop brew, you’d know how great they taste and crave more.
+Local breweries have released their editions in cans, and customers can’t stop raving about them.
+Any brewery lucky enough to be near a hop farm will jump on the bandwagon.

 The New England haze craze has taken the country by storm, and there is no turning back.

-Hazy beers are easy to drink, juice-forward, and for those that are not otherwise fond of beer’s typical bitter taste.
-As a matter of fact, they can be a starter brew for those just getting into drinking craft beer.
-The opaque “juice bombs,” as they’re often called, even resemble orange juice, and, as such, photograph well.
+Hazy beers are easy to drink, juice-forward, and for those not otherwise fond of beer’s typical bitter taste.
+They can be a starter brew for those just getting into drinking craft beer.
+The opaque “juice bombs,” as they’re often called, even resemble orange juice and, as such, photograph well.

-Hazy beers are now being bifurcated much in the same way as traditional IPAs, with hazy pale ales, hazy session IPAs, and hazy imperial IPAs.
-However, the core hazy IPA style is still gaining steam.
+Hazy beers are now bifurcated like traditional IPAs, with hazy pale ales, hazy session IPAs, and hazy imperial IPAs.
+However, the core gray IPA style is still gaining steam.

-Experts believe there is no reason to believe that the hazy craze will end anytime soon.
+Experts believe there is no reason to think the hazy craze will end anytime soon.
 Over time, however, fruity brews may wear out their welcome with the masses.
-You will probably see breweries attempt to strike more of a balance between the more typical hoppy flavor of beer and the newer fruity tones.
+As a result, you will probably see breweries attempt to strike more of a balance between beer’s more typical hoppy flavor and the newer fruity tones.

 But, for now, the trend shows few signs of slowing down.
-However, since almost every craft brewery is in the game, it is unlikely for the trend to blow up anymore than it has further down the road.
-It seems that a subtler take on the flavor is where hazy beers are destined to go.
-Since all trends come to an end, breweries are looking to take the idea, yet build their own lanes in an overcrowded niche.
+However, since almost every craft brewery is in the game, it is unlikely for the movement to blow up any more than it has further down the road.
+A subtler take on the flavor seems to be where hazy beers are destined to go.
+Since all trends end, breweries want to take the idea and build lanes in an overcrowded niche.

-That said, good brews will always find their own market.
-So, while customers may shy away from hazy beers over time, they will always exist in some way.
+That said, good brews will always find their market.
+So, while customers may shy away from hazy beers over time, they will always exist somehow.

 8. Craft Malt Steals the Spotlight

 While hops bring spices to beers that can make them taste a bit exotic, these flavors can’t stand alone.
 That is why many brewers are beginning to understand that all raw ingredients matter, not just the green favorites.
-As the industry becomes more powerful, brewers are using their resources, energy, and time to focus on other components; specifically barley.
+As the industry becomes more powerful, brewers use their resources, energy, and time to focus on other components, specifically barley.

-As of 2020, American barley farmers have been predicted to increase their production in anticipation of new brewers that will need the crop to perfect their craft.
+American barley farmers have been predicted to increase their production in anticipation of new brewers needing the crop to perfect their craft.

 9. Taprooms Take Over

-The category of craft beer, which has shown steady growth, owes a lot of that expansion to taprooms.
+The craft beer category has shown steady growth and owes much of that expansion to taprooms.

-After all, retail shelves cannot possibly feature all the new craft brands crowding the market, and even the choices that are being featured in stores are so diverse that the plethora of choices often confuses potential customers.
+After all, retail shelves cannot possibly feature all the new craft brands crowding the market.
+Moreover, even store choices are so diverse that many confuse potential customers.

-However, taprooms and breweries allow IPA shopping to become an easier, less intimidating experience.
-Focusing on taprooms and forgoing broader retail distribution is also something that many customers treasure.
-As such, most breweries report that the largest portion of their sales occur onsite, though they may distribute to local stores.
+However, taprooms and breweries allow IPA shopping to become a more accessible, less intimidating experience.
+Focusing on bars and forgoing broader retail distribution is also something that many customers treasure.
+As such, most breweries report that the most significant portion of their sales occur onsite, though they may distribute to local stores.

 Taprooms are what the neighborhood bars used to be to the previous generations.
-The only difference is that they don’t serve anything but the brewery’s products.
-That said, many Millennials spend lazy Saturday afternoons hanging out in taprooms and developing tastes for beers that they may never have had any other opportunities to taste.
+The only difference is that they serve nothing but the brewery’s products.
+That said, many Millennials spend lazy Saturday afternoons hanging out in taprooms and developing beer tastes they may never have had any other opportunities to taste.

-Taprooms are fun for customers, but they are crucial for any craft brewery getting it’s feet wet in the industry.
-They are critical for getting their names out there and drawing in customers for years to come.
+Taprooms are fun for customers but crucial for any craft brewery getting its feet wet in the industry.
+They are critical for getting their names out there and drawing in customers for years.

-These taprooms also give breweries a chance to try out new brews through trial and error in real time.
-They can make up smaller batches and see how customers react to a new recipe without wasting ingredients if the beer is not particularly a hit.
+These taprooms also allow breweries to try new brews through real-time trial and error.
+They can make up smaller batches and see how customers react to a new recipe without wasting ingredients if the beer is not notably a hit.

 10. Craft Beer Becomes More Diverse

 The industry doesn’t necessarily need a revamp, but the face of craft breweries is still changing.
-Brewers across the planet are clamoring to be a part of festivals like Beers without Beards and Fresh Fest, bringing their unique cultures along with them.
+Brewers across the planet are clamoring to be a part of festivals like Beers without Beards and Fresh Fest, bringing their unique cultures.

-This diversity is great, and the changes it brings allows the industry to grow accordingly.
-Craft brewing will continue to become more inclusive and diverse, as any space in 2020 should.
+This diversity is excellent, and the changes it brings allow the industry to grow accordingly.
+Craft brewing will continue to become more inclusive and diverse, as any space in 2023 should.

 In conclusion, the craft beer industry is still growing and changing as it cruises into this new decade.
-As long as the space continues to evolve, it should be around for many years to come.
+As space continues to evolve, it should be around for many years.